neptune-ai/docs/docs/getting-started/quick-starts/log_first_experiment.rst

-Use Neptune API to Iog your first experiment
+Use Neptune API to log your first experiment
 ============================================

 |run on colab button|